pazof/myovh-zone/README.md

-# My OVH zone import
+# My OVH zone

 ## Summary

-This project provides a command to update your DNS zone, by OVH.
+This project provides a command to update your DNS zone, host by OVH.

-Using a command, written in C (ifaddr), that assuming a GNU/Linux operating system, this app will update you DNS zone from OVH services, using their Web API, a some configuration.
+Using a command, written in C (ifaddr), that assuming a GNU/Linux operating system, this app will update you DNS zone from OVH services, using their Web API, a some configuration (a template, as a text file where all '{ip}' text is replaced with the value found by ifaddr).

 ## Configuration